3 Ways to Improve your posture

 Is Bad Posture Affecting Your Life?

+Having neck or jaw pain?
 Bad posture can affect your life in more ways than you might imagine.
-When your posture is poor, your body is misaligned and excessive and repeated strain is put on muscles that are ill-equipped for such use.
-This can have a serious impact on your health.
-Poor posture contributes to back, neck and shoulder pain.
-It can also impair organ function and is a cause of chest pain, muscle soreness and, in extreme cases, curvature of the spine.
+When your posture is poor, your body is misaligned and excessive and repeated strain is put on the neck muscles, low back and even the jaw.

 Incorrect posture doesn’t happen overnight: rather it is the result of years of unconscious slouching, sloping and hunching–when sitting, standing or even sleeping.
 We all know how easy it is to slouch when we’re tired, but the bad news is that poor posture isn’t just a result of tiredness, it’s also a cause of it: when your muscles aren’t working properly to support your head, fatigue is the result.